Pemphigus vulgaris

 Pemphigus vulgaris is a rare chronic blistering skin disease and the most common form of pemphigus.
 Pemphigus was derived from the Greek word pemphix, meaning blister.
 It is classified as a type II hypersensitivity reaction in which antibodies are formed against desmosomes, components of the skin that function to keep certain layers of skin bound to each other.
-As desmosomes are attacked, the layers of skin separate and the clinical picture resembles a blister.
-These blisters are due to acantholysis, or breaking apart of intercellular connections through an autoantibody-mediated response.
+As desmosomes are attacked, the layers of skin separate, and the clinical picture resembles a blister.
+These blisters are due to acantholysis, or the breaking apart of intercellular connections through an autoantibody-mediated response.
 Over time the condition inevitably progresses without treatment: lesions increase in size and distribution throughout the body, behaving physiologically like a severe burn.

 Before the advent of modern treatments, mortality for the disease was close to 90%.
-Today, the mortality rate with treatment is in the range of 5% to 15%, after the introduction of corticosteroids as primary treatment.
+Today, the mortality rate with treatment is in the range of 5–15%, after the introduction of corticosteroids as primary treatment.
 Nevertheless, in 1998, pemphigus vulgaris was the fourth most common cause of death due to a skin disorder.
 It is thus still deemed "potentially fatal".